pilarcormo/Preprint/Outline.md

 - SNP/Variant calling methods require a reference genome: NGM, SHOREmap, CandiSNP, MutMap...
 Advantages and limitations
 - Reference-free methods.
 NIKS, De Bruijn graphs.
 Limitations
 - Brief explanation of SDM.
+Unfinished assemblies can complicate practical application of SHOREmapping.  **Limited access to the reference genome sequence reduces the number of markers that can be accessed, thus limiting the power for identifying causal regions.**

 ##Results

+######1.
+SDM design and modelling using Arabidopsis chromosome I and ideallized SNP densities
+######2.
+SDM detects the high SNP density peak with a negligible deviation from the expected peak when using model genomes
+######3.
+A pre-filtering step based on homozygous to heterozygous SNPs ratio improves SDM accuracy
+######4.
+Confirmation of the causative mutations identified by bulk segregant analysis using Illumina sequencing and Arabidopsis as a reference genome
-######Homozygous SNPs in forward genetics screens are normally distributed around the causative mutation
+######5.Homozygous SNPs in forward genetics screens are normally distributed around the causative mutation
-Arabidopsis screens (and approach used to identify the mutation)

-1. mob1/mob2 (candiSNP)
-2. OCF2 (Shoremap)
-3. BCF2 (NGM, Shoremap, Samtools, GATK)
-4. sup#1 (-)

-qqplots

-######SDM modelling using Arabidopsis thaliana chromosome I and ideal SNP densities
-SDM workflow

-######SDM accuracy improvement by filtering background SNPs
+######6.
+SDM accuracy improvement by filtering background SNPs and centromeres
-Parental VCF

-Centromere

-######Mutant identification using SDM
-Pre-filtering step based on the homozygous to heterozygous SNPs ratio is crucial to define the contigs surrounding the mutation.

-Pipeline

-Results

-######SDM performance and comparison to other methods
+######7.
+SDM identified the genomic region carrying the causal mutation previously found with other methods

 ##Discussion
 - backcross vs outcross experiments
 - Advantages and future perspectives

+SDM performance and comparison to other methods